Here’s a quick question for you:

 The Pro Team plan allows teams to work on shared presentations and consolidate projects.

-You can also design an infographic and download it in blocks to convert into presentation slides or other graphic formats.
+You can also design an infographic and download it as blocks to convert into presentation slides or other graphic formats.
+Safe to say, Piktochart is one of the best free PowerPoint alternatives available today.

-Unfortunately, Piktochart does not support native video playback on presentations, which rules out interactive presentations.
+Unfortunately, Piktochart does not support native video playback on presentations, which rules out interactive video presentations.

 You can, however, embed videos from Vimeo and YouTube into your presentation, share to publish it, and copy and paste the URL on a browser to view the visual.